-In 2001, Algeria set the regulation for packaging wastes by Decree No 01-19 on December 12, 2001, published in JO.
+In 2001, Algeria set the regulation for packaging waste by Decree No 01-19 on December 12, 2001, published in JO.
 No 77 on December 15, 2001.
 In 2002, this decree was amended by the November 11, 2002 Decree No 2-372 published in JO.
 No 74 on November 13, 2002.
 This decree defines the methods of valuation of waste by their generator and/or holder as well as the waste disposal conditions for waste that holders or generators cannot value, particularly, packaging waste.
 The decree's article 8 provides a requirement to comply with specifications for waste recycling.
-By this article, the packaging waste recycling company is required to take back, collect and direct packaging waste to reuse, recycling or disposal, under conditions specified in the law.
+By this article, the packaging waste recycling or disposal, under conditions specified in the law.
 The specifications provided in article 8, must include the terms for packaging waste storage, as well as the collection, recycling, and disposal methods.
 By this decree the packaging waste recycling company, duly accredited is required to ensure the recycling of the packaging waste is carried out under conditions compliant with environmental standards.
 The decree also outlines the public system for treatment of the packaging wastes.